pnp/sp-dev-solutions/solutions/LinksAndHandlebarsTemplate/src/utilities/webpartlogger/README.md

 ## Configuration

-The web part logger will try to get the webpart-logging.config from the /SiteAssets/webpart-logging.config location in the tenant.
+The web part logger will try to get the configuration from the Tenant App Property named "LinksHandlebarsConfig" which is stored as a stringified JSON blob.
 The config has the following properties:

 - brandImagePreviewUrl: the preview URL of Images that display from the Approved Image Library
-- endpoint: the API endpoint that should be called to log the usage information
+- loggingUrl: the API endpoint that should be called to log the usage information
-- apiKey: the API key that should be used with the usage to log the data
+- loggingKey: the API key that should be used with the usage to log the data